 The pygmy mouse lemur (Microcebus myoxinus) is considered by most researchers to be the second smallest mouse lemur, although it's sometimes described as the smallest primate.
-The pygmy mouse lemur's fur is red brown like that of the Madame Berthe's mouse lemur.
+The animal's fur is red brown like that of the Madame Berthe's mouse lemur.
 Different species of mouse lemurs look very similar to each other, but careful observations and genetic tests have shown that there are important differences between the species.
-Not much is known about the biology of the pygmy mouse lemur, but it seems to prefer sleeping alone, in leaf nests and among tangled vines instead of in tree holes.
+Not much is known about the biology of the pygmy mouse lemur.
+It seems to prefer sleeping alone in leaf nests and among tangled vines instead of in tree holes.

-Mouse Lemurs at the Duke Lemur Center in the US
+Mouse Lemurs at the Duke Lemur Center in the United States

 Grey (or Gray) Mouse Lemur

-The grey mouse lemur (Microcebus murinus) is the largest member of its group - although it’s still a very small primate - and unlike the Madame Berthe’s mouse lemur, it’s not endangered.
+The grey mouse lemur (Microcebus murinus) is the largest member of its group, although it’s still a very small primate.
+Unlike the Madame Berthe’s mouse lemur, it’s not endangered.
 In fact, its population is classified in the “Least Concern” category by the IUCN (International Union for Conservation of Nature).
 It has grey or brownish-grey fur.
 At one time all mouse lemurs were thought to be different forms of the grey mouse lemur.

-Like its relatives, the grey mouse lemur is fast and agile as it explores the tree canopy.
+Like its relatives, the grey mouse lemur is fast and agile while it's exploring the tree canopy.
 It searches for food on its own but shares a hole in a tree with other mouse lemurs during the day.
-It eats mainly insects, fruits, flowers, leaves and nectar.
-It will also eat small reptiles, gum from injured trees and honeydew.
+It eats mainly insects, fruits, flowers, leaves, and nectar.
+It will also eat small reptiles, gum from injured trees, and honeydew.

 Before the dry winter season begins, fat collects in the lemur’s tail and hind legs to help keep it alive during its winter torpor.
-The torpor may last for a few hours each day, but in some colder locations grey mouse lemurs have been found to stay in their state of torpor for several days or even throughout the winter.
+The torpor may last for just a few hours each day.
+In some colder locations, however, grey mouse lemurs have been found to stay in their state of torpor for several days or even throughout the winter.

 The lemur lives mainly in the western and southern parts of Madagascar and has a much wider distribution than the Madame Berthe’s mouse lemur.
-It’s estimated that a quarter of the population is killed by predators every year, but the grey mouse lemur is able to replace its population loss.
-It's an adaptable animal and seems to have a resilience that many other mouse lemur species lack.
+It’s estimated that a quarter of the population is killed by predators every year, but the grey mouse lemur is able to replace its lost population.
+It's an adaptable animal and seems to have a resilience that many of its relatives lack.
 Some people worry that since its habitat is being destroyed in certain areas its numbers may eventually start to decline, however.

 The evidence obtained so far indicates that mouse lemurs have multiple reproductive partners and that a female is only receptive to males for a few hours on a particular day in her cycle.
 She mates with several males during this short time period.
 The female often rebuffs the first advances of a male before she will let him mate with her.